Yanis42/Sandy/README.md

 After everything's ready:
 - Run ``src/main.py`` with Python (executable builds not available yet)
-- Open the split file (only used to get the split names)
+- Open the .lss split file (only used to get the split names)
 - Open the AutoSplit images directory
 - Set the global similarity (you'll need to adjust manually for now)
 - Set the global pause time (you'll need to adjust manually for now)